RoonMoonlight/EnhancedMod/ets2e/MAPCOMBO.md

 ## Eurasia Classic
 Formerly known as Vanilla, Eurasia Classic Combo uses EuRoadNet as a base, and expands the map to Eurasia.
 It keeps vanilla atmosphere while improving the SCS map.
 Mod order referenced from [this post](https://www.roextended.ro/forum/viewtopic.php?f=15&t=2229).
 (Thanks to GMC Logistics for the mod order)

 **Known issue:** Currently EuRoadNet does not support Special Transport DLC.
-Consider using Minimal Edition if you wish to do Special Transport jobs.
+Until they fix the issue related to Special Transport EuRoadNet mod will be marked as optional mod.

 This edition features the following map mods: EuRoadNet, RusMap, JRR, Southern Region, The Great Steppe, Road to Asia, ROEXTENDED and AZGE (Optional) and more.